Nutlope/pdftochat/README.md

 - [x] Add auth with Clerk
 - [x] Make the correct pdf show up in the viewer by adding Postgres DB (docId, userId, pdfUrl, createdAt)
 - [x] Restrict users to 3 PDFs per account
-- [ ] Make UI better overall
+- [x] Make UI better overall
+- [x] Implement the new UI for the document page
 - [ ] Stream data back using the Vercel AI SDK
 - [ ] Add loading UI for ingesting data
-- [ ] Implement the new UI for the document page
 - [ ] Reach out to pinecone again about free acc?
 - [ ] Implement the landing page UI
 - [ ] Add SEO metadata in layout.tsx
-- [ ] Implement the dashboard page
 - [ ] Fix responsiveness 100%
 - [ ] Add sources with a page number
 - [ ] Use the uploader from https://zoo.replicate.dev/
+- [ ] Update uploader library
+- [ ] Tell folks to compress PDFs if they're beyond 10MB
+- [ ] Add trash icon for folks to delete PDFs

 ## After